 ACCUPLACER Study GuideThere are two main reasons you’ll want to do your very best on the ACCUPLACER exams – to save time, and to save money.
 If you do poorly on a test and are placed in a class that’s beneath your abilities, not only will you be bored, but you’ll spend months taking a class that you didn’t need to take.
 As we all know, college tuition isn’t cheap, so this will be a costly mistake.
 It can also mean you won’t be able to graduate as soon as you had planned to.

 You’ll want to avoid this at all costs, and the best way to do so is to be thoroughly prepared for the various tests when you sit down to take them, as you generally will only get one shot at taking them.
 A good ACCUPLACER study guide can work wonders when it comes to helping you make a great score.
-In addition, at the top of this page you’ll find links to lots of free ACCUPLACER review videos to help you get ready.
+In addition, at the top of this page you’ll find links to lots of free ACCUPLACER practice test questions to help you get ready.
 Take advantage of them and you’ll greatly improve your chances of doing well on the ACCUPLACER.

 Want to Learn More About the ACCUPLACER Test?
 Visit Exampedia!

 Provided by: Mometrix Test Preparation

 Last updated: 11/20/2015